What's at the Park

 English Settlement School

 A trail crossing open hillside meadows leads to the old school at the most southeast corner of the park.
-The school has recently been painted, but still needs many repairs to keep it from deteriorating.

 Wildlife